-Leila has experience of several High Court patent disputes in areas including pharmaceuticals, medical devices and information technology.
-She has advised on issues including potential competition law arguments relating to SPCs in the pharmaceutical sector, biosimilars, patent licensing in the context of patent pools, freedom-to-operate issues and interim injunction risks.
+Leila has experience of several UK High Court patent disputes in areas including pharmaceuticals, medical devices and information technology.
+She has advised on issues including potential competition law arguments relating to SPCs in the pharmaceutical sector, biosimilars, plausibility, patent licensing in the context of patent pools, freedom-to-operate issues and multi-jurisdictional interim injunction risks.

 Leila worked on the landmark Interflora v Marks & Spencer trade mark litigation for three years, which involved a High Court trial, several interim High Court and Court of Appeal hearings relating to survey and fact witness evidence and a substantive appeal to the Court of Appeal.
 She was part of the Managing IP UK Trade Mark Litigation Team of the Year and The Lawyer’s IP Team of the Year as a result of this work.

-She has also worked on High Court disputes relating to trade mark licences.
+Leila has also advised clients on applicable IP law relating to retail products, advertising campaigns, social media, copycat packaging, and copyright ownership in software.
 She has worked in-house for a public sector client on a multi-million pound technology sector dispute and for a retail client in order to advise on day-to-day IP issues.